nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

             <img src=../graphics/m2/2.2.16.png width="75%" height="75%" >

-        - Finally, **right click on Databases** in Object Explorer, click **Refresh** to see the newly attached database in the list.
+        - Finally, **right-click on Databases** in Object Explorer and click **Refresh** to see the newly attached database in the list.

             <img src=../graphics/m2/2.2.17.png width="40%" height="40%" >

     <br />
     <br />

-At this point, you have the original database `TPCC100` on the D:\ drive with the missing `customer` table and you have a clone of the original snapshot we took before we deleted the customer table.
-You can now use any method you copy the customer table from `TPCC100_RESTORE` back into the original database `TPCC100` and you can do this without taking the database offline.
+At this point, you have the original database `TPCC100` on the D:\ drive with the missing `customer` table, and you have a clone of the original snapshot we took before we deleted the customer table.
+You can now use any method you copy the customer table from `TPCC100_RESTORE` back into the original database `TPCC100`, and you can do this without taking the database offline.

 <br />
 <br />

-# 2.3 - Clone a database to another instance of SQL Server
+# 2.3 - Cloning a database to another instance of SQL Server
 In this activity, you will clone volume from **Windows1** to **Windows2**.
 You will then attach the `TPCC100` database on the target instance, **Windows2**.
-Saving the need to backup and restore the database.
-Since this operation is inside the array it happens nearly instantneously.
+Saving the need to back up and restore the database.
+Since this operation is inside the array, it happens nearly instantaneously.

 **ADD TEXT AROUND DATA REDUCTION